Ford Mustang Mach-E SUV - Interior & comfort

 A huge new touchscreen with the latest SYNC software dominates the interior

-Considering top versions of the Mach-E cost close to £60,000, it's important the interior can justify such a high price, and in most respects it works.
+Considering top versions of the Mach-E cost more than £75,000, it's important the interior can justify such a high price, and in most respects it works.
 Ignore the key, switchgear and indicator stalks, which all look to be shared with a sub-£20,000 Ford Fiesta, and there's a pleasant selection of materials, including fabric and carbon-style trim for the dashboard.
 Combined with the new vast displays, it's ahead of anything else offered in Ford's line-up.

 Ford Mustang Mach-E dashboard

 It's easy to think Ford has copied Tesla by fitting a gigantic 15.5-inch portrait screen in the middle of the Mach-E, but dig deeper and there's plenty to set the Ford apart.
 The American brand has even drawn on its Mustang heritage and included the twin humps in the dashboard first seen in the 1960s original.
 Unlike the Model 3 and Model Y, the central screen is complemented by a 10.2-inch driver's display behind the steering wheel, with sharp graphics that pops up sat nav instructions when relevant, and pertinent info at other times.